 - OAuth authentication support

-- v2 pre-alpha in development; stable v1.x branch for production
+- v2 pre-alpha in development on main branch; stable v1.x branch for production

 TypeScript SDK